AramZS/devblog/src/posts/projects/devblog/hello-day-21.md

 Hmmm.
 So I think maybe this just isn't working the way I would have hoped.
 [It looks like I'm not the only person to want to do this](https://github.com/11ty/eleventy/issues/332).
 [Judging by the pagination code](https://github.com/11ty/eleventy/blob/master/src/Plugins/Pagination.js) this is indeed the best way to do what I want to do, which seems, sort of a shame.
 [Others have taken a similar approach as well it looks like](https://github.com/dafiulh/vredeburg/blob/master/src/tag.njk).

 I like how the [vredeburg](https://vredeburg.netlify.app/) these handles it.
 Very solid objects that make pagination easy and page links available.
 I should be able to adapt it easy.
 Switching over the code seems like it should be easy enough.
 The pagination seems to have applied, but the `eleventyComputed` doesn't seem to be working.
 Oh, a good time to commit!

+`git commit -am "Getting tag pages working, mostly there"`

+Oh, I used tabs instead of spaces.
+That was the problem.
+Well, solved now!
+I'll add that to my editorconfig file and be good to go!